microsoft/Windows-DevRel/Blogs/GallerySampleSpotlight/PoseEstimation/blog.md

 ### Rendering Pose Predictions

-Rendering is handled by the `RenderPredictions` helper function which takes in the original image, the predictions that were just generated, and a marker ratio to define how large to draw the predictions on the image.
+Rendering is handled by the `RenderPredictions` helper function which takes in the original image, the predictions that were generated, and a marker ratio to define how large to draw the predictions on the image.
 Note that this code is still being called from the `DetectPose` function:

 ```c#
 using Bitmap output = PoseHelper.RenderPredictions(originalImage, predictions, .02f);